SAM component monitors

 - TCP Port Monitor

-- Tomcat Server component monitors in SAM
+- Tomcat Server Monitors

 - VMware Performance Counter Monitor